mcseiu05/mcseiu05/README.md

 ## About Me

-- 🎓 **Education**:  Education: Master of Science (MS) and Bachelor of Science (BS) in Computer Science and Engineering from Islamic University, Kushtia, Bangladesh.
+- 🎓 **Education**: Master of Science (MS) and Bachelor of Science (BS) in Computer Science and Engineering from Islamic University, Kushtia, Bangladesh.
 - 📍 **Location**: Dhaka, Bangladesh.
 - 💼 **Current Role**: Teach Lead at B2B Solutions, where I design and develop comprehensive business processes.